vrabbi/tap-oss/INSTALL_VALUES_EXPLANATION.md

 The required values are:
 ```
 knative:
-  ingress:
   domain:
     name: # Domain suffix for all ingress objects created in the system and deployed via Knative. if type is not real leave this field empty
     type: real # can be real, nip.io or sslip.io
 ```

 ## DEV NAMESPACE PREPERATION